Dynamically New Comet C/2025 D1 (Groeller) with Record Perihelion Distance: Results

 \subsection{Morphology}

 The physical properties of the dust environment of C/2025 D1 can be inferred from its morphology, which is dominated by ejected dust grains.
 Unfortunately, the faintness of the comet precluded effective constraints on its dust environment through modelling of the dust morphology \citep[e.g.,][]{2022Univ....8..366M}.
 Visual inspection reveals that the comet maintained a largely circularly symmetric appearance throughout the observed period, irrespective of the orbital plane angle (see Figure \ref{fig:obs} and Table \ref{tab:vgeo}).
-Notably, the CFHT observation was acquired when Earth happened to be in the orbital plane of the comet, a configuration in which many comets exhibit a linear morphology centred on the projected orbital plane, as a consequence of greater in-orbit dispersion of small dust particles compared to the out-of-plane counterpart attributed to solar radiation pressure.
+Notably, the CFHT observation was acquired when Earth happened to be in the orbital plane of the comet, a configuration in which many comets exhibit a linear morphology centred on the projected orbital plane.
+This is because the in-orbit dispersion of small dust particles (primarily caused by solar radiation pressure) is much greater than the out-of-plane dispersion (primarily due to the initial dust ejection speed).
 The fact that the comet did not exhibit an increasingly diffuse appearance in observations from the fading phase further argues against the disintegration possibility.
 The morphology of C/2025 D1 closely resembles that of ultradistant comets C/2017 K2 (PANSTARRS) and C/2019 E3 (ATLAS), whose comae were reported to be optically dominated by large dust grains \citep[at least submillimetre to millimetre scaled;][]{2024AJ....167..140H,2019AJ....157...65J}.
-Accordingly, we postulate that the dust environment of C/2025 D1 is similarly dominated by large dust particles.
+Accordingly, we postulate that the dust environment of C/2025 D1 is similarly dominated by large dust particles, as a possible consequence of supervolatile sublimation at large heliocentric distances.
 Future observations are needed to investigate the physical parameters of the dust environment of the comet.